Michele1996/PFE-OpenPose-to-VAE-to-BVH/README.md

   * Use then pyscenedetect to split them in scenes
   * Filter the scenes (statique scenes)
 * Apply OpenPose on the scenes
-* Filter the scenes (back camera, body not well oriented, body parts missing....)
+* Filter the keypoints (back camera, body not well oriented, body parts missing....)
 * Use the outputs to train a VAE
 * Generate Data using the encoder
 * Reconstruct json file as OpenPose output and use MocapNET to have bvh files